stackup-wallet/accessctl/README.md

 These steps are idempotent and will cause a revert if `onInstall` is called again on an initialized account.

-On uninstall, the `IAMModule` will effectively wipe all existing signers and policies from the account's state.
+On uninstall, the `AccessCtl` will effectively wipe all existing signers and policies from the account's state.
 It will also reset `signerId` and `policyId` back to `0`.

 # Contributing